- Festival Info

 Welcome to the 2022 Tucson Celtic Festival.
 This year we have some exciting changes to be announced.
 In the meantime, the deadline to register is October 1, 2022.
 If you would like to be included in the festival program, submit your registration by September 15.
 You may click on the link below to register online.
 After completing the form you will be redirected to PayPal to complete your purchase.
 If you have any questions or difficulties registering, please email us firstname.lastname@example.org.
 Slainte!

-Thank you to all the Clans and Societies that are joining us for the 36th Annual Tucson Celtic Festival and Scottish Highland Games November 4-6, 2022.
+Thank you to all the Clans and Societies that joined us for the 36th Annual Tucson Celtic Festival and Scottish Highland Games November 4-6, 2022.
 We hope to see you all again next year!

 Armored Combat Worldwide - Tucson Hellhounds

 Clan Maclachlan Society, WUSA

 Daughters of Scotia Spirit of Alba # 264